abhikashyapr22/abhikashyapr22/README.md

 ### Hi there :smile:

-📫 mail me at: kashyapabhishek22@gmail.com
+📫 contact me at: kashyapabhishek22@gmail.com

 <!--
 **abhikashyapr22/abhikashyapr22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.